 Dear Readers,

-Here it is, the 23nd issue of JONAHmagazine.
-Happy summer, everyone (those living in the Northern Hemisphere.
-If you live South of the equator, we hope your winter is mild.)
+Here it is, the 24nd issue of JONAHmagazine.
+Happy winter, (those living in the Northern Hemisphere.
+If you live south of the equator, we envy your summer.

 Bonne lecture!
 Good reading!

 JONAHmagazine’s journey has its roots in the biblical cross of the Odyssey and Pinocchio, with less magic and greater human strengths and frailty, and its share of myth and oddness.
-And metaphorical strings attached.
+Metaphorical strings are attached for us to swing from.
 Jonah has been on his retreat from the unavoidable, but finally accepts that certain things are part of life, and need to be accepted and dealt with.
-You do them because you have to, but then you’re allowed to complain.
+We all do such things because we have to, but, as a slight compensation, we’re allowed to complain.
 And our Jonah certainly knows how to complain.
-Jonah’s hubris provokes the storm , he is cast into the stormy sea.
-A large sea creature, (no, not a whale) swallows him, but then, having second thoughts, vomits him out on the beach.
+Jonah’s hubris provokes the storm , and he is cast into the stormy sea.
+A large sea creature, (no, not a whale) swallows him, but then, having second thoughts, because Jonah is poor in nutritive value, largely indigestible, and maybe dangerous to health, vomits him out on the beach.
+From there come inspiration, re-education, and grudging success.

 Our voyage of exploration and discovery, making landfall every 6 months, continues on our virtual pages.
 To date, we have hosted over 200 authors who have lent us their diverse, wonderful creations.
-Over 300 pieces of poetry and prose have been viewed some 50,000 times by our various readers, residents of 138 countries around the world.
+Over 300 pieces of poetry and prose have been viewed some 50,000 times by our various readers, residents of 140 countries (more or less, but who counts these things but us?) around the world, maybe even by aliens; who can know until they arrive one day quoting from our pages.

-Please continue to favour us with your work, so we can make each issue the best we can.
+Please continue to favour us with your work, your time, and your attention, so we can make each issue the best we can.

 JONAH’s CREW: